DaveBenham/VenomModules/README.md

 ## POLY CLONE
 ![Poly Clone module image](./doc/PolyClone.png)
 Poly Clone replicates each channel from a polyphonic input and merges the result into a single polyphonic output.
 It is especially useful with the Recurse modules when using polyphonic inputs.
-Clone Poly provides a convenient way to replicate already polyphonnic CV inputs to match the recursion count.
+Poly Clone provides a convenient way to replicate channels in polyphonnic CV inputs to match the recursion count.

 ### CLONE knob
 Selects the number of times to clone or replicate each input channel.
 Possible values range from 1 to 16.